|

 League Baseball pitching debut for the Boston Doves (nka

 the Atlanta Braves) of the National League.
-Rube would
+Rube pitched

-pitch in two games for the Doves in his rookie season.
+in two games for the Doves in his rookie season.
+In a

-In a starting role against the Chicago Cubs, Rube
+starting role against the Chicago Cubs, Rube pitched in

-pitched in a game with the most memorable double-play
+a game with the most memorable double-play combination

-game, against the Pittsburgh Pirates.
-In the top of the
+against the Pittsburgh Pirates.
+In the top of the first

 fielder Fred Clarke, Rube gained national attention